MATRIX4284/flinker/README.md

 # flinker

+flinker is a program that creates distrbuted Flink Cluster on the fly and submits a Flinkl job without any manual intervenation.

 Create a Flink 1.6 Cluster with the number of Worker nodes(Task Mangers) you want to have and Run a jar file at startup in a single command based application.